Birkim-br/master-replica-example/README.md

 ## Notes ⚠️

 - The replica is **read-only**, so no writes are allowed except through replication.
-- For production, consider adding \`--super-read-only=ON\` on the replica for stricter protection.
 - Always remove volumes for the first run to ensure init scripts execute.

 ---